 Integrate with any of your preferred meeting tools including Zoom, Google, Dropbox, Microsoft products, and more.
-You can use the app directly from your destkop, iPhone or android device.
+You can use the app directly from your destkop, iPhone or android device manager.

 Want to get members of your team together for lunch or some special outing?
 If you’ve tried before and it felt like herding cats, don’t take it personally.
 It can be hard to get everybody to agree on a single time.
 To solve this problem, Doodle has created a unique piece of software that generates scheduling polls.
 So you can stay productive and focused on more important things.